-These expenses only qualify if you paid them to enable you (and your spouse, if you are married and filing jointly) to work or look for work.
-In order to qualify, you and your spouse must both have earned income, unless your spouse is your disabled dependent or a full time student.
+These expenses only qualify if you paid them to enable you (and your spouse if married) to work or look for work.
+In order to qualify, you and your spouse must both have earned income, unless your spouse is disabled or a full time student.

 You can collect this credit for one of the following types of dependents:

 - A child under the age of 13 who you claim as a dependent